 Volcanoes are fascinating and sometimes terrifying natural events that occur at many places around the world.
 Understanding the science behind the creation and eruption of a volcano can better help us comprehend both the detrimental and beneficial effects that volcanic activity can bring.

-Held five weeks after the Kentucky Derby, the Belmont Stakes is the third leg of the Triple Crown and may determine a Triple Crown winner, if the prestigious racing honor is still in contention.
+Held five weeks after the Kentucky Derby, the Belmont Stakes is the third leg of the Triple Crown and may determine the Triple Crown winner if that prestigious racing honor is still in contention.

 The notorious Ring of Fire, which runs all the way from New Zealand to Chile by way of the Aleutian Islands, is home to many of the most potentially destructive volcanoes on the planet.

 Today, the White City is a trendy section of Tel Aviv, Israel and a UNESCO Heritage Site.
 Originally, parts of the large urban area were built by German-Jewish architecture students after they had fled Nazi Germany.